 3.1.1 General irrational beliefs

 A vast amount of research has been dedicated to exploring the associates of irrational beliefs in general, and the associates of the four core irrational beliefs.
 Bringing this large literature base together, it is possible to appreciate the expensive influence of irrational beliefs on a range of unhealthy emotional and behavioural outcomes.
 The theoretical structure of rational and irrational beliefs within REBT is appealing due to its symmetry and relative simplicity.
 But apart from their aesthetic structural appeal, rational and irrational beliefs are valuable constructs because they determine numerous cognitive, affective, and behavioral outcomes, important for mental health.
 Research has concentrated more on irrational beliefs than rational beliefs, perhaps reflecting a problem-focused bias, rather than a benefit-focused, in the literature concerning REBT.
 A review by Browne, Dowd, and Freeman (2010) highlights many unhealthy associates of irrational beliefs, such as anger, guilt and shame, and psychopathological conditions including depression, anxiety, and suicidal thoughts.
-Across the research that demonstrate relationships between irrational beliefs and dysfunctional emotions, the strength of the associations varies across studies (e.g., Bridges & Harnish, 2010a; MacInnes, 2004).
+Across the research that demonstrates relationships between irrational beliefs and dysfunctional emotions, the strength of the associations varies across studies (e.g., Bridges & Harnish, 2010a; MacInnes, 2004).
 Also, associations between increased irrational beliefs and a consequent increase in emotional or inferential dysfunction are often small (MacInnes, 2004).
 In MacInnes’ (2004) review of the literature he concluded that data “does not clearly indicate that there is a causal relationship” (MacInnes, 2004, p.
 692).
 However, it maybe that the hypothesis that irrational beliefs cause dysfunctional emotions might be true, but that the 18 studies that met the analysis criteria provide weak evidence.

 In a recent meta-analysis (Visla, Fluckiger, Holtforth, & David, 2016), the relationships between irrational beliefs and dysfunctional emotions were examined.
 Eighty-three studies were included in the analyses, with a total of 16,110 participants in total across 100 different samples.
 The studies published between 1972 and 2014 comprised student (N = 34), clinical (N = 22), and non-clinical (N = 78) populations.
 Results revealed significant small to moderate effect sizes of general distress (r = .36), depression (r = .33), anxiety (r = .41), anger (r = .25), and guilt (r = .29).
 Interestingly, the association between irrational beliefs and depression was higher when a stressful event was present (r = .67, p < .001) than when not (r = .30, p < .001).
 Also, there was a stronger relationship between irrational beliefs and general distress when the stressful event was experimentally induced (r = .55, p < .001) as opposed to being a real stressor (r = .32, p < .001).
 Overall, the authors comment that the study evidenced a moderate but robust relationship between irrational beliefs and psychological distress, corroborating and extending past research (e.g., MacInnes, 2004).